Active inference lecture notes

 This is the same result as above.
 Note how the fact that there are three times as many lizards than frogs as expressed in the prior increases the probability for the jumping animal being a lizard even if lizards don’t readily jump.
 Bayes’ theorem sometimes gives surprising but always correct answers.

-We will take a deeper look into the mathematic needed in real-world situations, outside the simple garden, in the next posts.
+We will take a deeper look into the mathematic needed in real-world situations, outside of the garden, in future posts.

 Links